Financial Aid Tips and Resources

 1. Explore Scholarships through the colleges and universities you are considering.

-Join their mailing list, check their financial aid and scholarship webpages, ask about scholarships on your campus visit, talk to the admission reps and financial aid officers etc.
+Join their mailing list, check their financial aid and scholarship webpages, ask about scholarships on your campus visit, talk to the admission reps and financial aid officers etc. Also explore potential scholarship opportunities that may exist at organizations and companies you are already alliated with. (parents work company, a camp you attended, church, student's employer, community organize where you volunteer etc.)

 2. Use a FREE search engine.
 Some scholarship search engines will ask for information to help filter scholarships that may be specific to you.
 There are so many scholarships available, it takes time to research and sort through.
 Please, it is advised to NEVER pay for a scholarship search engine.